KureciPlatek/Cortex_M_devEnv/doc/common/External sources and program to install.md

 >
 >Also with WSL, you have to do some trick to forward USB ports to this semi-OS, so that you can flash and debug your program on target with gdb (I had to use usbipd to forward STLinkDebugger to WSL env)

+Windows only brings problems.
+It is always a strange state regarding terminals, it is never clear how it will react, as sometimes it configures itself to be UNIX like, sometimes half, sometimes not.
+Git reacts differently.

+Those backslashes are nothing else but a pain in the ass

+It is still crazy to have an space in name `Program Files`.

+And those CRLF in files are just horrible.
+I mean, why??
+I don't know how many times, with the flourishing of "smart" programs and IDE, it configures it back to CRLF, I didn't went to control it at each commit (please don't tell me I have to do that) and tadaaaa `^M` chars everywhere!
+Big Red Commit!